TraversetheDOM/Single-Price-Component-/README.md

 ### What I learned

-My use of grid and flex-box seems to be getting much better after several practice.
+My use of grid and flex-box has improved after several practices.

 ### Continued development